tusharsadhwani/slay-the-jokers/README.md

 - Place the `stj-credentials.json` file (which I'll send you via Discord or similar) into the mod's directory: `%appdata%\Balatro\Mods\<name of folder you created>`

-*Why?* The credential file verifies your account to connect to the Slay the Jokers server.
+*Why?* The credential file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.

 ## Step 8: Verify Everything Works!